Best Chinua Achebe books

 Achebe’s literary career began at the University of Ibadan, where he wrote for the University Herald.
 His writings, which included essays, letters, and his first short story, “In a Village Church,” revealed his early exploration of the conflicts between tradition and modernity and the synthesis of Igbo life with Christian influences.

-After university, Achebe taught for a short time in Oba.
-In 1954, he moved to Lagos to work for the Nigerian Broadcasting Service (NBS), where he learned how to write scripts and tell stories, which were very important to his later success as a writer.
-His time at NBS also began his prolific writing career, culminating in his first and most celebrated novel, “Things Fall Apart” (1958).
+His time at NBS also began his prolific writing career, writing his first and most celebrated novel, “Things Fall Apart” (1958).
 This novel, along with “No Longer at Ease” (1960) and “Arrow of God” (1964), forms what is known as the “African Trilogy,” a series that offers a profound insight into African society and its complex interaction with colonial influences.

 Achebe’s later novels, such as “A Man of the People” (1966) and “Anthills of the Savannah” (1987), stand out for their examination of life after colonial rule, the conflict between different cultures, and what it means to be African.
 Achebe advocated for using English in African literature to reach more readers.
 He was known for critiquing Western portrayals of Africa, especially in his 1975 lecture “An Image of Africa: Racism in Conrad’s Heart of Darkness.”
 This stance made him a critical voice in discussions about postcolonialism.